What to pack

 Dhiraagu offer a few more services such as accessing your voicemail and dialing from your phonebook without the need for additional codes, and the ability to make local calls at premium local rates rather than international rates.
 It also has a good English language customer care service available 24/7 by dialing 123.

-More and more resorts have a wireless internet connection, either in hotspots or, more rarely, whole island coverage.
+More and more resorts have a wireless internet connection, either in hotspots or, more and more frequently, whole island coverage.
 If Internet connection is important to you check with your specific resort in advance.
-Most resorts will offer the ability to email.

 Mail to Europe takes about a week.